DanField12/attendance-logger/README.md

 ## todo
 - add tests
-- finish it
+- Send new user requests to Elvanto using the API
+- Fix the admin password
-- rewrite the frontend using react and some framework
+- rewrite the frontend using react
+- Add support for signing in kids
+  - Support for new kids